-The UPO Comprehensive Alcohol and Drug Program is made up of four elements -- deterrence, detection, rehabilitation, and enforcement.
+The UPO Comprehensive Alcohol and Drug Program is made up of four elements - education and awareness, detection, rehabilitation, and enforcement.

-- A DETERRENCE.
-The first element of the policy is deterrence.
-This means that all UPO employees and volunteers shall do everything within their power to discourage the use of illegal drugs and the abuse of alcohol.
-Deterrence means educating and informing all employees and volunteers that it is not in their best interest--in fact is adverse to their future--to use illegal drugs and/or an abuse alcohol.
+- A EDUCATION AND AWARENESS.
+The first element of this policy is education and awareness.
+This means educating and informing all employees and volunteers that it is not in their best interest--in fact is adverse to their future--to use illegal drugs and/or an abuse alcohol.
 UPO, through its Drug-Free Awareness Program (DFAP) and Employee Assistance Program (EAP), shall help educate its employees regarding the dangers of alcohol and drugs.
 All employees shall receive a copy of the UPO Comprehensive Alcohol and Drug Policy. - B. DETECTION.
 The second element of the policy is detection.
-This means that UPO, through all its employees, shall do everything appropriate to identify and detect individuals who use illegal drugs and/or abuse alcohol.
 There are a number of ways to detect the abuse of alcohol and drugs.
 The most beneficial way to detect the abuse of alcohol and drugs is through self-identification, which may lead to rehabilitation.
 In addition, UPO may employ other means of detection including alcohol and/or drug testing following accidents, injuries, and incidents, as set forth in Section VII of this Policy.
 UPO shall also conduct random alcohol and/or drug testing on employees in Safety Sensitive Positions and specific categories of employees in Special Trust Positions, as set forth in Section VII of this Policy.
 In accordance with applicable federal, state, and district laws, UPO also reserves the right to search all UPO owned, leased, and/or operated property. - C. REHABILITATION.
 The third element of the policy is rehabilitation.
-UPO shall encourage individuals who use illegal drugs and/or abuse alcohol to seek appropriate treatment.
-UPO has established a Drug-Free Awareness Program (DFAP) to assist those employees who wish to seek help for alcohol and drug problems.
+UPO has established a Drug-Free Awareness Program (DFAP) to a s s i s t those employees who wish to seek help for alcohol and drug problems.
 An employee may also seek assistance through the Employee Assistance Program (EAP).
 There are two ways to begin rehabilitation.
 The first is for the employee to voluntarily seek help.
-The second is when UPO detects alcohol and/or illegal drug use and refers the employee to rehabilitation, as set forth in Section VIII of this Policy.
+The second is when UPO detects alcohol and/or illegal drug use and refers the employee to rehabilitation, as set forth in Section VIII of this Policy. - D. ENFORCEMENT.

-D. ENFORCEMENT.
 The final element of the policy is enforcement.
 It is the responsibility of all employees to follow the policy.
 However, UPO management will enforce the policy through disciplinary actions when an employee violates the policy, procedures and standards as set forth in Section VIII of this Policy.
 Disciplinary action may include rehabilitation, suspension, probation, and termination.